ChandaLab/DISC/docs/Manual.md

 The resulting figure will be a series of subplots that will mirror the state of the traces in the GUI.
 For example, if channels 1 and 2 have been selected to be exported, but only channel 1 has been idealized, the figure will display the trajectory and idealization, histogram, and metric plots of the channel 1 trace, but only the raw trajectory and histogram of the channel 2 trace.

 Once the figure is open, you will probably want to `File`→`Save As` etc.

+<a id="saving_export_dwell"></a>
+### Exporting dwell analysis
+After clicking `Plots`→`Dwell Time Analysis`, a dialog will open asking if you'd like to export the dwell analysis data to a .csv file for easy importing into Excel or a similar program.
+The data will be formatted as such: the first n columns correspond to the n states identified in every trace across the entire channel.
+These will generally have several thousand rows.
+To the right (beginning at column n+2) is a 3xn matrix consisting of exponential fit data: row 1 = mu for each state, rows 2 and 3 = confidence interval for each state.

 <a id="data_format"></a>
 ## Data Format